-Or perhaps both.
+We live in the middle between the two, and neither are far (Peter works in Düsseldorf).
 My brother has already seen the sites in Cologne, so it might be Düsseldorf this time.

-Probably.
 Solingen has been famous for its blades for centuries.
 Currently, there are no fewer than seven knife manufacturers and numerous scissor manufacturers with factory outlets, as well as a number of manufacturers who don’t sell through outlets.
 Appropriately, there is also a blade museum and an industry museum (in an old scissor factory), and most of the main tourist attractions sell local knives.

-In addition, we will be meeting up with my brother and sister-in-law in Berlin.
+As an added bonus, we will be meeting up with my brother and sister-in-law in Berlin.
 We are going to a Metallica concert but will be seeing some of the city, too.
 You can expect a post on Berlin with a small child and probably also one about the Natural History Museum (Museum für Naturkunde) and its dinosaurs (because we need more dinosaurs in

 We don’t often get visitors from Australia, so when we do, we try to fit in as much as possible.
 (That’s code for “